rittashah/credit-risk-classification/README.md

 ## Summary

-keeoing in mind that discerning potential high-risk loan holders is of most importance, since  those accounts are responsible for the majority of the bank's lost.
+keeping in mind that identifying potential high-risk loan holders is of most importance, since those accounts are responsible for the majority of the bank's lost.

 'Machine Learning Model 2'  reported high balanced score and shows high levels of Accuracy, Precision and Recall for both healthy loans and high-risk loans.
 With more data points after the resampling, the model.
 We would recommend utilizing the second model because of its heightened ability to detect 'high risk loans' accurately.
 This is especially important given how much it can cost a loan provider to misidentify and lend money to a 'high risk loan' applicant, and the minimal cost of misidentifying a 'healthy loan' applicant.